Tracking Protostellar Variability in Massive Protoclusters with ALMA: I. Insights from QUARKS and MaMMOtH: Results and Analysis

-Among them, condensation 10 in I13111--6228, located at a distance of 2.97 kpc \citep{Liu2024QUARKS-I}, is particularly notable, exhibiting a normalized standard deviation of $\mathrm{SD}/\mathrm{SD}_{\mathrm{fid}} \approx 28.7$, far above the adopted threshold.
+Among them, condensation 10 in I13111--6228 is particularly notable, exhibiting a normalized standard deviation of $\mathrm{SD}/\mathrm{SD}_{\mathrm{fid}} \approx 28.7$, far above the adopted threshold.
 This is the first detection of millimeter variability toward this protocluster.
 The other four candidates show more moderate excess deviations, with $\mathrm{SD}/\mathrm{SD}_{\mathrm{fid}}$ ranging from $\sim$5.7 to 7.4.

 Although the fiducial standard deviation analysis provides a global identification of candidate variables, it does not explicitly capture the epoch-to-epoch flux behavior of individual condensations.
 To complement this approach, we extend the same fiducial standard deviation model by propagating uncertainties and computing the peak intensity ratio between epochs, referenced to epoch~1 for consistency (see Appendix~\ref{appendix:ratio_method}).
 We find that the variable candidates identified with this ratio-based method are fully consistent with those selected from the fiducial standard deviation analysis.